-The new sports complex will sit on the northern end of the East Park Terrace (EPT) campus, next to Solent’s Spark building, which opened at the start of the academic year 2016/17.
+The new sports complex sits on the northern end of the East Park Terrace (EPT) campus, next to Solent’s Spark building, which opened at the start of the academic year 2016/17.
 The new structure will link to the rest of the EPT site to create a thriving, student community across a range of excellent facilities.

 The appointed architects for the sports complex, Architecture PLB, designed the building to fit with its current surroundings.
 The hard landscape will pick up on the materials used in the Spark, but will introduce an ‘accent’ brick material that will provide a dark contrast to the surrounding, paler landscaping.